impalanichamy/awesome-infosec-interview-preparation/README.md

   * List out the types of sniffing attacks.
   * What is IP and MAC Addresses?
   * Name some tools used for packet sniffing.
+  * Define Unicasting, Multicasting, and Broadcasting.
+  * What is DNS?
+  * What is Data encapsulation in networking?
+  * What is the difference between Domain and Workgroup?
+  *
   *

 ## IOT-Security